MageCondition/change-customer-password/README.md

 - Simple and intuitive interface for ease of use.
 - Lightweight and minimal impact on system performance.
 - ACL (Access Control List) capabilities to enable or disable functionality for admin users.
+- Optionally notify customers about their new password via email.

 ## Installation